onera/Maia/doc/introduction/introduction.rst

 :math:`\mathtt{LN\_to\_GN[i][j]}`.

 For any global data, these additional informations allow to create a mapping beetween global data, partitioned data and distributed data.
-Thus, it is always possible to reconstitute one of the views from an other one.
+Thus, it is always possible to reconstruct one of the views from another one.

-.. a simple array indicating the bounds of the blocks is enought to keep the link with the original data:

 Application to MPI parallelism
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^